 In our online shop, you may purchase bottles of eye wash for mobile use, such as the oculav NIT® Emergency Eye Wash, as well as for stationary use in the form of an eye wash station with wall mounting, such as the PLUM Emergency Eye Rinse Station with Wall Box.
 At Praxisdienst you will be sure to find an approriate ready-to-use eyewash for rapid intervention in the event of incidents involving, for example, acid or foreign bodies in the eye.

 As a rule, emergency first aid eyewash can be applied by the injured person as well as by a colleague, medical officer or paramedic.
 Since the eyes are very sensitive and should be washed as quickly as possible, each emergency eyewash station for wall mounting is equipped with an illustrated guide to aid the concerned person in performing the eye wash procedure without help.

-Various types of eye wash solution is used, depending on whether the purpose is for rinsing out chemicals or removing foreign bodies from the eye.
-For example, the 0.9 % Natrium-chloride solution is excellent for removing dust, dirt or splinters from the eye, as the natural sodium content matches that of the eye.
-However, the natrium-chloride solution is not suited for rinsing out acids or lyes.
-So called Puffer solution is used for this purpose as it is able to bind to and neutralise the chemicals.
+Different types of emergency eye washes are used, depending on whether the purpose is for flushing out chemicals or removing particles from the eye.
+For example, the 0.9 % sodium chloride eyewash solution that we stock is excellent for removing irritants like dust, dirt or splinters from the eye, as the natural sodium content of the saline eyewash solution matches that of the eye.
+However, the sodium chloride eyewash solution is not suited for rinsing out acids or alkalis.
+Instead, the affected person may use so-called buffered eyewash solutions that bind and neutralise the chemical splashes.

-Depending on which substances are being worked with, the work place should absolutely have the proper eye wash on hand.
-In order to provide quick access to the eye wash solution, these stations should be placed in a central location and indicated with a sign, if possible.
+Depending on which substances are being worked with, workplaces should have an appropriate eyewash station.
+In order to provide quick access to the eyewash solution, these eye wash stations for wall mounting should be placed in a central location and indicated with a safety sign, if possible.